 Option fees are a required part of rent to own agreements.
-The deposit guarantees you the right to purchase the home in the future.
-It is a non-refundable fee and is usually between 2 percent and 10 percent of the price of the home.
+The fee guarantees you the first option to purchase the home in the future.
+It is a non-refundable fee and is usually between two percent and 10 percent of the price of the home.
 It will be credited towards the down payment of the home should you purchase it.

 At any point during the lease, if you are qualified, you can use the option fee and your rent premiums to purchase the home.
-The contract should state the amount of the option fee, where the money will be kept and how you can access it to purchase the home.
+The contract should state the amount of the option fee, where the seller will keep the money and how you can access it to purchase the home.

 What Questions Should I Ask a Real Estate Lawyer About the Contract?

 There are certain precautions you should take to protect your rights before signing a rent to own agreement form.
 It’s always a good idea to have a real estate lawyer look over the contract before you sign.
 The real estate lawyer may suggest valuable revisions to the contract.

 Have you asked the lawyer these rent to own agreement questions?
 You will feel a lot safer about signing your lease to own contract if you do!

 1. Can I assign my option rights to someone else?